sruthipeter/sruthipeter.github.io/_posts/2016-10-16-gender-sterotypes.md

 You can checkout the [Notebook](https://github.com/sruthipeter/gender-stereotypes/blob/master/gender-stereotypes.ipynb) now.
 Github makes it very easy to share research material in this way!

-Over the coming days, I will add a brief writeup about the thesis here as well.
+Over the coming days, I will add a brief writeup about this project.